musclebigger/Web-full-stack-P1/README.md

             3. social media icons for first page
             4. carousel for shrinked page
             5. moving arrow when hover is passde by in service page
+            6. send email function by clicking the sumbit button

 waiting problems: